 Splav BM-30 Smerch vs Lockheed Martin M142 HIMARS

 Splav BM-30 Smerch and Lockheed Martin M142 HIMARS are both artillery & mlrs, compared here on public specifications.
-The Splav BM-30 Smerch leads on range (850 vs 480 km).
+The Lockheed Martin M142 HIMARS leads on max firing range (300 vs 90 km).
 Several Russia-origin figures here are manufacturer or state claims with limited independent verification, so treat this comparison as directional.

 Compare systems side by side